'James' wins 2025 Pulitzer Prize for fiction

 Biography

-"John Lewis: A Life by David Greenberg (Simon & Schuster), an exhaustively researched an insightful portrait of the civil rights activist and Georgia congressmen, that breaks new ground by documenting his life after the 1960s against the backdrop of new black political strength and more recent racial justice protests."
+"John Lewis: A Life by David Greenberg (Simon & Schuster), an exhaustively researched and insightful portrait of the civil rights activist and Georgia congressman, that breaks new ground by documenting his life after the 1960s against the backdrop of new Black political strength and more recent racial justice protests."

 Memoir or Autobiography